Zaynab Mohamed

 Zaynab M. Mohamed (born May 4, 1997) is an American politician serving as a member of the Minnesota State Senate since 2023.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 63, comprising southeast Minneapolis and parts of Richfield.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 63, comprising southeast Minneapolis.

 Early life and education

 Mohamed immigrated with her family at age nine from Somalia to Minneapolis's Powderhorn neighborhood, where she grew up.
 In 2019, she graduated from the University of Minnesota with a degree in human resources.

 Career

 Pre-campaign political activity

-Mohamed interned for Ayada Leads, a nonprofit that seeks to support Black immigrant women in political participation.
-While working as a community advocacy manager for the Council on American-Islamic Relations in Minnesota, she advocated for legislation relating to public safety reform, including no-knock warrants.
+Mohamed interned for Ayada Leads, a nonprofit that seeks to support black immigrant women in political participation.
+While working as a community advocacy manager for the Council on American-Islamic Relations in Minnesota, she advocated for legislation relating to public safety reform, including advocacy against no-knock warrants.
+Mohamed volunteered full-time for Omar Fateh's 2020 campaign for Minnesota State Senate, in which Fateh upset incumbent Jeff Hayden.
 In January 2022, she began working as a policy aide to Jason Chavez, a Minneapolis City Council member.